 Starting solids can be a super exciting (and terrifying) time for parents!
 Often at a 4 month well-visit, the pediatrician says go ahead and start solids as they’re walking out of the office.
 Um ok, but what?
 And how?
 And how do you know your child is ready?
 First off, there is no magical age that children are ready.
 We look for certain signs that generally appear between 4 and 6 months.
 Once babies are hitting all of these milestones, we can begin introduction of solids.

-- Sitting independently.
 Most babies master this around 6 months.
 They do not need to be able to get into a seated position, but should be able to sit when placed for at least a few seconds, preferably completely upright, not in a tripod stance.
 Having that good core and neck stability decreases the risk of choking.
+Choosing a good high chair with appropriate support is important to help new sitters stay balanced.

 Once your child has met these criteria, they may be ready to start solids!
 Fair warning, you will notice some poop changes when you start introducing solid foods.